sivasb1019/CodeClause_Projects/FlappyBird/README.md

 # Pygame Flappy Bird

-* This code creates a simple and interactive game where the player controls a bird, avoids obstacles, and tries to achieve the highest score possible using the Pygame library.
+* The goal of this project is to create a simple clone of the popular mobile game "Flappy Bird" using the Pygame library, offering players a fun and challenging gaming experience.

 * It sets up the Pygame environment, initializes Pygame, and configures the game window.

 * The game includes a player character (a bird) that the player controls by clicking the mouse to make the bird jump.